Twenty One Pilots: 2024–present: Clancy and Breach

+A concert tour in support of the album, the Clancy World Tour, began in August 2024 in Denver, Colorado, and concluded in May 2025 in London.
+New Zealand alt-pop band Balu Brigada was the opening act for the US leg of the tour; they also opened for the Australia & New Zealand, Latin American, and European tour legs.
 Five small-scale concerts collectively titled "An Evening with Twenty One Pilots" were held throughout May 2024, prior to the album's release.
-Performances of "Overcompensate", "Next Semester", "Backslide", and "The Craving" from "An Evening with Twenty One Pilots" were later used for an exclusive limited-edition version of Clancy titled Clancy: Digital Remains, a digital-only album released on May 30, before being taken down the next day.
-Digital Remains was also released with an exclusive 121-page booklet featuring alternate artwork, handwritten lyrics, rare photographs, and personal artifacts from when the band was formed.
+Performances of "Overcompensate", "Next Semester", "Backslide", and "The Craving" from the May concerts were included in an exclusive digital-only limited-edition version of Clancy titled Clancy: Digital Remains, released on May 30, before being taken down the next day.
+Digital Remains also included a 121-page booklet featuring alternate artwork, handwritten lyrics, photographs, and artifacts from when the band was formed.

-After posting a cryptic image to their social media platforms, it was confirmed on September 12, 2024 that the duo would feature on the soundtrack for the second season of the Netflix series Arcane, with the song "The Line".
+After posting a cryptic image to their social media platforms, it was confirmed on September 12, 2024, that the duo would feature on the soundtrack for the second season of the Netflix series Arcane, with the song "The Line".
 The song was released on November 22, with an accompanying music video following three days later which includes relevant clips from the series, alongside new animations featuring Joseph.
 On September 19, the band appeared on The Tonight Show Starring Jimmy Fallon, performing "Routines in the Night".
 On October 4, while performing in Columbus, the band had announced that said show would be recorded for an upcoming live album.
-On October 30, the band released a concert film of them performing the song "Routines in the Night".
 On December 12, 2024, the band performed "The Line" at The Game Awards 2024, alongside an orchestra.
 On April 9, 2025, while on stage in Łódź, Poland, the duo performed a demo of the Blurryface song "Doubt", which was released on streaming platforms following the show.